 Secondary bile acids are produced in the colon through bacterial modification of primary bile acids originally made in the liver.
 While they contribute to digestion and microbial balance, high levels may indicate dysbiosis, excessive fat consumption, or disrupted bile acid metabolism.
 Certain secondary bile acids, such as deoxycholic acid (DCA) and lithocholic acid (LCA), have been linked to mucosal irritation, inflammation, and a heightened risk of colorectal conditions when levels remain elevated.
 Testing their presence in stool aids in evaluating gut microbial activity and bile detoxification.

 Trimethylamine (TMA) is a metabolite produced by gut bacteria during the breakdown of choline, carnitine, and lecithin—nutrients commonly found in meat, eggs, and dairy.
 In the liver, TMA is converted into Trimethylamine N-oxide (TMAO), a compound that has been linked to cardiovascular risk in several studies.
-Elevated TMA/TMAO levels may indicate high microbial conversion activity in the gut, imbalanced microbiota, or a diet rich in animal-based products.
+Elevated TMA/TMAO levels may reflect high microbial conversion activity in the gut, imbalanced microbiota, or a diet rich in animal-based products.
 While research is ongoing, high TMAO has been associated with inflammation and impaired cholesterol metabolism.
 Balanced gut flora and plant-forward diets may help maintain healthy TMAO levels.